 2. Have you executed this specific task before?

-5. Do you fit in their budget?
+5. Do you fit in the prospect’s budget?
 Can they afford you?

-6. Can you put up with their deadline?
+6. Can you put up with the project’s deadline?

-7. Have they worked with a designer before?
+7. Have the customer worked with a designer before?

 8. Are you dealing with the right person?